Caldwell Edwards

 Caldwell Edwards (January 8, 1841 – July 23, 1922) was a U.S. Representative from Montana.

 Born in Sag Harbor, New York, Edwards was educated in the district schools.
 He worked as a salesman and bookkeeper in dry-goods stores for several years.
 He moved to Bozeman, Montana, in 1864 and became engaged in agricultural pursuits.
-He served as member of the Montana House of Representatives from 1901 to 1905.
+He served as a member of the Montana House of Representatives from 1901 to 1905.

-Edwards was elected as a Populist to the Fifty-seventh Congress (March 4, 1901 - March 3, 1903).
+Edwards was elected as a Populist to the Fifty-seventh Congress.
 He was not a candidate for renomination in 1902.
 At the expiration of his term Edwards returned to his ranch.
 He later returned to Sag Harbor, where he lived in retirement.
-He died at his Sag Harbor home on July 23, 1922 after suffering a stroke.
+He died at his Sag Harbor home on July 23, 1922, after suffering a stroke.
 Edwards was interred in Oakland Cemetery.